 This study focuses on the Bodie Island District (pronounced like body), defined by NPS as the northernmost portion of Cape Hatteras NS.
 The District stretches approximately ten miles from Whalebone Junction, or the intersection of U.S. 64, U.S. 158, and NC 12, to the Oregon Inlet and the Bonner Bridge, which connects the District to the rest of Cape Hatteras NS (see Figure 1).
 The District is referred to as an island because historically it was separated from the northern Outer Banks by an inlet that has since filled.
 The District is located between two other entities: the town of Nags Head and the U.S. Fish & Wildlife Service's Pea Island National Wildlife Refuge.
 The study documents will use the terms study area, Bodie Island, and Bodie Island District interchangeably.
-To ensure connections to these other entities and the region, the study area will be considered within the context of the region, defined as Dare County but also referred to in the text as the Outer Banks, and within the context of the entire Cape Hatteras NS.
+To ensure connections to these other entities and the region, the study area will be considered within the context of Cape Hatteras NS and the region, defined as Dare County but also referred to in the text as the Outer Banks.